yunhao1996/zheng_cv_project/README.md

 SAVE_EPOCH: 1
 ```
 ## folder---classifier
 To achieve images classification.
-If you want to train this model, please run
+If you want to train this model, please run:
 ```
 cd classifier
 mkdir checkpoints  # put config.yml to this folder